lenesk/sokolova.dk/how-to-prepare-for-proeve-i-dansk-3.md

 I hope sincerely, this note will comfort your concerns, if you may have any, in case you are self-studying and heard about the changes from other students.

-I am planning to make changes in my guide the upcoming weeks, and I will send you a new copy of that directly as a news mail.
+I am planning to make changes in my guide the upcoming weeks, and I will send you a new copy of that directly as a news mail, if you are my subscriber.

-So far you are welcome to download the version of the guide issed on August 7th.
+So far you are welcome to download the version of the guide issued on August 7th.